backloop/gendsession/README.md

 Triggering a script for execution at logout on Gnome based systems is on the contrary not at all trivial.
 This script aims to remedy that by taking care of the messy details of the Gnome Session Manager's EndSession DBus signalling.

 ##Example Use-Case
-Automatically unmounting of encrypted filesystems when a user logs out.
+Automatically unmounting of user-specific encrypted filesystems when the user logs out.
+This applies to other mounts than /home/$USER as there are already existing tools for auto-mounting private home directories in most distros.

 ##Usage
 `$ ./gendsession.py <path-to-logout-actions-script>`